frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

                                    | Use this field when the maximum inventory level is varying
                                      over time.
 Otherwise use the maximum field.
-If both fields are specified, the maximum field is ignored. producing        operation         | This operation will be instantiated by the solver to replenish the buffer with additional material.
-                                   | You can specify this operation explicitly.
-                                   | Or, you can leave this field blank and let the system
-                                     automatically create an operation.
-The generated operation is using the ItemSupplier and ItemDistribution models as input.
-                                   | In versions before 3.0 the only way was the explicit
-                                     construction of the operation to populate this field.
-From version 3.0 onwards we recommend to use the auto-generated operations, unless you have some very specific modeling requirements.
-                                   | From version 4.0 onwards, this field is deprecated.
-It is
-                                     left only for backwards compatibility.
-New implementations and upgraded installs should use the easier modeling constructs itemsupplier, itemdistribution and operation. flows            list of flow      Defines material flows consuming from or producing into this buffer. flowplans        list of flowplan  | This field is populated during an export with the plan results for this buffer.
-It shows the complete inventory profile.
-                                   | The field is export-only.
-                                   | The description of the flowplan model is included in the
-                                     section on operationplan.
-tool             boolean           | A flag to mark buffers that are actually representing a tool.
+If both fields are specified, the maximum field is ignored. tool             boolean           | A flag to mark buffers that are actually representing a tool.
                                    | Default is false.
                                    | The impact on the planning results is visible in the
-                                     pegging and criticality calculations. level            integer           | Indication of how upstream/downstream this entity is situated in the supply chain.
+                                     pegging and criticality calculations.
-                                   | Lower numbers indicate the entity is close to the end item,
-                                     while a high number will be shown for components nested deep in a bill of material.
-                                   | The field is export-only.
-cluster          integer           | The network of entities can be partitioned in completely
-                                     independent parts.
-This field gives the index for the partition this entity belongs to.
-                                   | The field is export-only.
-hidden           boolean           Marks entities that are considered hidden and are normally not
-                                   shown to the end user.
 ================ ================= ===========================================================